is a writer, speaker, and the founder of WANT: Women Against Negative Talk

 from katie: unabridged.

-For most of my own life, I had a pretty crap-tastic self image.
+Here’s the deal: for most of my life, I had a crap-tastic self image.

 The conflict between how I “should” be for others and how I wanted to be for my own recovery got so strong that it drove me further down the rabbit hole for about three years – eating in private just so I could avoid judgement in public, escaping to the gym just so I could feel a sense of accomplishment and pride, binging on junk to prove a point.
-I became fear-ridden in class presentations and my voice became shaky each time I went to sing.
-I went through a heartbreaking break-up and started to overeat at night for comfort, hoping to gain a little weight and make the critics inside and outside my head go away (my boyfriend also had wanted me to gain weight, so in a way I think I thought this could “win” him back).
-Ironically, I lost even more weight, as my hormones had gone cray-cray and my metabolism had gone haywire.
 I was called names.
 I was talked about behind my back.
 I got into screaming fights with my family over my appearance.
 It was awful.
 It was NOT ME.

 I ended up spending my senior year of college at home, commuting back and forth – I wanted to work, but moreso, I wanted to start fresh.
 I was sick of the status quo of my negative, lonely existence and knew it was not who I really was.
 I wanted to enter into spaces in which I felt I could be myself again.
 The way I wanted to treat my body, the way I wanted to love, the way I wanted to be of service to the world.

 What ended up saving me?
 That unwavering desire to move forward into communities in which it was safe to believe in myself.
-Communities that didn’t have to be quantitative to be meaningful – communities in which I could be the Katie I knew I wanted to be.
+Communities that didn’t have to be quantitative to be meaningful – communities in which I could be the Katie I knew I was meant to be.
 Those communities, go figure, started with me truly wanting to do the work within myself to move forward fearlessly, and to do it for me alone.
+The eating disorder didn’t define me, I realized – but how I responded to it DID.

 One big way I realized we hold ourselves back?
 Casual negativity: the negative talk we use without even thinking twice, the stuff that’s become our vernacular.
 Both in our heads and out loud.
 I realized that the talk I’d been hearing it all my life – I’m so fat – I suck at this – I’m too sensitive – was a cultural epidemic, and there was no place that existed to recognize and shift these detrimental norms.